siemens/developer-portal-partners/docs/contribution-guidelines/documentation.md

 ## Structure for Developer Documentation

-!!! info "For the First Time Contributors"
+API Product

-    - A single API product can have multiple APIs.
+* A single API product can have multiple APIs.
-    - If there is only one API in the product you can skip the API/Service Overview page.
+* If there is only one API in the product you can skip the API/Service Overview page.
 See example in `docs/ext-anybotics`.
-    - Please describe authentication and authorization concepts in getting started guide!
+* Please describe authentication and authorization concepts in getting started guide!

 We recommend the following structure to provide documentation: